-May support the work of others doing project work involving fuel inventory, preparing associated reports, and hazard fuel reduction projects.
+May perform project work such as fuel inventory, preparing associated reports, and hazard fuel reduction projects.

-As a module or crew member, may perform project work such as road and trail maintenance, habitat manipulation, and miscellaneous equipment and facilities maintenance.
+May perform project work such as road and trail maintenance, habitat manipulation, and miscellaneous equipment and facilities maintenance.

-May assist higher level workers in forestry research efforts; in the marketing of forest resources; or in the scientific management, protection, and development of forest resources.
+May support the work of higher level workers in forestry research efforts; in the marketing of forest resources; or in the scientific management, protection, and development of forest resources.